 • One application covers all institutional scholarships for which a student is eligible.

 • The priority date is February 16 for the upcoming academic year.
+Applications submitted after this date may still receive consideration.

 Need-Based Scholarships